 Step 6: If needed, adjust the size of your erase tool as you work, using the Size adjuster in the top toolbar — this will allow you to work on finer details.

-Tip: While working, you can change the opacity of the blurred layer to see fine details better below.
-Achieve this by clicking on the layer in the Layers section, then using the Opacity selector.
+Tip: While working, you can change the opacity of the blurred layer to better see fine details below.
+Achieve this by selecting the layer in the Layers section, then using the Opacity selector.
 Remember to return this setting to a higher number once finished.

 This is one of the simplest and fastest ways to blur a background in Photoshop, but it won’t be the most realistic.
 If you want more control over the blur in your photo, complete with the ability to simulate depth-of-field falloff, see our tutorial on Photoshop’s Field Blur tool.

-Step 1: Select Open on the top menu to upload your photo.
+Step 1: Select Open image on the top menu to upload your photo.

-Step 2: Go to the Effects menu on the side.
-Scroll until you reach the Tilt-Shift tools.
+Step 2: Go to the Adjust menu on the left-hand side.
+Then scroll until you see Advanced edits.